8 Albums That Almost Killed a Band’s Career

 Rock musicians, much like professional athletes and romantic partners, are constantly in danger of being asked: "What have you done for me lately?"
 Even the biggest bands and solo stars can find themselves suddenly out of favor and plummeting down the charts if their latest album doesn't live up to either their own legacies or fan expectations.

-The above gallery examines everything from Van Halen‘s ill-fated attempt to prove lightning can strike not just twice, but with three different lead singers, to Kiss‘s mind-boggling attempt at creating a critic-pleasing concept album.
+The list below examines everything from Van Halen's ill-fated attempt to prove lightning can strike not just twice, but with three different lead singers, to Kiss's mind-boggling attempt at creating a critic-pleasing concept album.